sermon: Could You Stand Alone?

 We have the warning here.
 We should not be surprised if some of us should be asked to do such a thing sometime in the future.
 And Jesus says, "Even though this is a scary prospect, don't worry!
 Don't make firm plans about what you are going to tell them.
 Don't even set it up in your mind that you're going to use this point, and that point, because I will give you the words you shall speak.
 I will put them in your mouth, and you can speak My wisdom to them, not yours.
 I will give them what they need to hear through you," just as He did with Samson.

 Samson was going down there.
 It does not seem like he had a plan.
 The only thing was that he was going to be bound, and brought down to their camp, surrounded by his enemies.
 And God used him.

 As soon as he was in sight of all those Philistines, God gave him the power to kill them.
 That was not a plan.
-That was suicide, unless God intervened.
+That was suicide, to an ordinary man.
 God made use of the circumstance that he was in, and gave him the tools to produce the deliverance, to make the witness.
 And Samson, being compliant toward God, did it.

 What is the offensive weapon in the armor of God?—the sword of the Spirit.

 Our challenge, then, is to be like Samson—malleable in God's hands, being meek and useful for His purpose, and not be distraught like Elijah was, so that we will not be comforted, and if we are not going to allow being comforted, we certainly are not going to be used.
 We have to strike the right attitude—to be willing to be used by God for His purposes, whatever they may be.